 This sneaker was specifically designed for road use and that purpose can clearly be seen through the use of materials on this shoe.
 The outsole was designed with traction in mind, flexible waffle textured grips and segmented impact pads will stick to the pavement allowing fluid motion and comfortable mobility on concrete and other harder surfaces.

 point proves to be one of the main attractions regarding this sneaker.
-The Nike Dual Fusion X 2 is an entry level sneaker with entry level pricing to match.
+The Nike Dual Fusion X 2 is an entry-level sneaker with entry-level pricing to match.
 The shoe originally retailed at just under $100 but can now easily be found for significantly less than that.

 The outsole on the Nike Dual Fusion X 2 is pretty busy in appearance when it comes incorporating features that were designed to adapt to many different surfaces.
-The entire rear and mid region of the shoe focus on layering padded rubber that provide flexibility and grip to prevent slip on a wide spectrum of surfaces.
+The entire rear and mid-region of the shoe focus on layering padded rubber that provides flexibility and grip to prevent slip on a wide spectrum of surfaces.
 The forefront has pronounced flex grooving in a waffled pattern that proves pretty sufficient for traction takeoff.
 The outsole does well with promoting a wider range of movement while allowing the user to grip various surfaces.

 The Nike Dual Fusion X 2 leans towards the generous side of the spectrum when it comes to flexibility.
 The flexibility for this shoe begins with the outsole, multiple groove layering only expands the amount of movement you're able to experience while wearing these sneakers.
 Moving from the outsole upward to the upper, the mesh and Flywire keeps everything together while still granting your foot the freedom of flexibility.